vb-consulting/pdd-demo/Database/README.md

 <!-- comment on function "reporting"."chart_top_10_comapnies_by_employees"() is @until-end-tag; -->
 Top 10 comapnies by number of current employees.
-Json object witjh one series where labeles are comapnis names and values are number of current employees.
+Json object with only one series where labeles are comapnies names and values are number of the current employees.

+- Returns JSON schema: `{"labels": [string], "series: [[number]]"}`

 <!-- end -->

 <a href="#table-of-contents" title="Table of Contents">&#8673;</a>